Carlene Cornish

 I joined UEA in September 2019.
 Originally from South Africa, I have both local and international experience in social work, probation and academic research.
 I have various academic qualifications and professional experiences across a range of disciplines, which includes postgraduate and professional qualifications in Social Work, Probation Services and Education.
 These qualifications led to specialist practice in areas of child protection, fostering and adoption, youth offending and restorative justice.

-Within the School of Social Work and Faculty of Social Science, I play a significant leadership role in the following key areas: I am the Admissions Director for the Social Work and Sociology degrees and also play an active role in the SNSWTP Admissions Workgroup, regularly meeting with colleagues across the Teaching Partnership discussing, monitoring and evaluating current social work recruitment and admissions strategies across Norfolk and Suffolk regions.
-Demonstrating academic leadership, I am Co-Chair on the Vice Chancellor's Taskforce on Race Equality and also Co-Chair of the Academic Staff Workstream on Race Equality.
+Within the School of Social Work and Faculty of Social Science, I play a significant leadership role in the following key areas: I am the Admissions Director for the Social Work and Sociology degrees.
+Demonstrating academic leadership, I was Co-Chair of the Vice Chancellor's Taskforce on Race Equality and Co-Chair of the Academic Staff Workstream on Race Equality.
 Through my active involvement in this REC working group, I have established close collaborative networks with colleagues across UEA and especially peers in the Black, Asian & Minority Ethnic (BAME) Staff Network.
 Evidence of me raising UEA’s profile, is notable in my advisory work with Norfolk County Council, assisting the local authority in their evaluation of social work practice.
 I was Project Lead on the SUC project, responsible for co-ordinating the creation of a digital library resource, aiding the improvement in social work provision in the Norfolk and Suffolk areas.
-I am Chair of the ARPCE (Research Organisation's) Sub-group, leading meetings with other UK academics organising an online Social Justice Seminar Series.

 Academic Background